 LABEL DESCRIPTION Port This displays the Switch's port number.
 Select to configure all ports simultaneously.
 Use this row to make the setting the same for all ports.
 Use this row first and then make adjustments to each port if necessary.
 Changes in this row are copied to all the ports as soon as you make them.
 Notification Topology Change Select to enable LLDP-MED topology change traps on this port.
 MED TLV Setting Location Select to enable transmitting LLDP-MED location TLV.
+Network Policy Select to enable transmitting LLDP-MED Network Policy TLV.
+Apply Click Apply to save the changes to the Switch's run-time memory.
+The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
+Cancel Click Cancel to begin configuring this screen afresh.

-Table 146 Advanced Application > LLDP > LLDP-MED Configuration (continued)
+Table 132 Advanced Application > LLDP > LLDP-MED Configuration